 At St Leonard’s Lower School, we are growing and learning together with God’s Love.
 Our Christian values are embedded in all that we do.

-At St Leonard's we have designed our art curriculum to develop creativity, engage, inspire and equip all pupils with the knowledge and skills to experiment and create their own works of art.
-Our artists will be confident in using a wide range of art techniques to explore their ideas and record their experiences.
-We will provide opportunities for all children to draw, paint, sculpt and learn the language of art.
-Using a cross curricula approach, all pupils will experiment and explore in meaningful contexts while building progressively on the knowledge and skills they need to become successful artists.
+At St Leonard's our Art and Design curriculum aims to inspire our children and to develop their confidence to experiment and invent their own works of art.
+Our artists will be confident in using a wide range of art techniques and materials to explore their ideas and record their experiences.
+We will provide opportunities for all children to develop their ability, nurture their talents and interests, express their ideas and thoughts about the world, as well as learning about art and artists across cultures and through history.

 We use the Kapow Primary scheme to support teaching in Art and Design.
 The scheme supports our children to meet the national curriculum end of key stage attainment targets and covers the National Society for Education in Art and Design's progression competencies.
 The scheme also supports the Artsmark criteria inspiring our children to create, experience and participate in great arts and culture.

 Our Art and Design curriculum is designed with key strands that run throughout.
 These are: